Bentley Flying Spur saloon review

 The W12 Flying Spur manages around 19mpg while emitting well over 300g/km of CO2, despite the fact it can run in six-cylinder mode when less power is required.

-Both the V8 and W12 versions of the Flying Spur are placed in the highest band for company-car tax, while road tax will cost you the standard VED rate each year.
+Both the V8 and W12 versions of the Flying Spur are placed in the highest band for company-car tax, while the plug-in hybrid should sit in a mid-level band once it's official emissions figure is confirmed.
+Road tax for the pure petrol models will cost you the standard VED (road tax) rate each year, with the PHEV costing the discounted rate.
 That's after the additional surcharge amount has been added in the first five renewal years, courtesy of all versions of the Flying Spur costing considerably more than the £40,000 threshold.

 Engines, drive & performance